dfkaye/dfkaye-blog/README.md

 ## Run locally, test with multiple devices

-Find your local ip address and bind to it as the base URL.
+Find your local IP address and bind to it as the base URL (using 192.168.0.108 as an example) with the following command:

 ```
 hugo server --bind 0.0.0.0 --baseURL 192.168.0.108 --cleanDestinationDir
 ```

-Now you can test your build with any device on your network.
+Now you can test your build with any device on your network at (per example) http://192.168.0.108:1313/.